Better Food’s environmental policy: why we sell meat, fish and dairy

 plantbasednews.org, January 2019

-Organic farming integrates a range of practices and disciplines into one holistic system that focusses on working in harmony with nature and protecting the soil on which we rely for farming.
+Organic farming integrates a range of practices and disciplines into one holistic system that focuses on working in harmony with nature and protecting the soil on which we rely for farming.
 It does this by avoiding potentially harmful synthetic fertilisers, pesticides and herbicides and by adapting to local conditions and biodiversity.

 Animal husbandry is a central part of the organic farming system of rotation and regeneration, which also includes the production of grains, legumes and roots and builds in recovery time, crucial to keep the soil nitrogen-rich, fertile and productive.

-The meat and dairy we sell has Soil Association organic certification.
+The organic meat and dairy we sell has Soil Association organic certification.
 Soil Association Certification operate a rigorous process which is robustly controlled and audited.
 Animals on organic farms are never part of intensive or industrial farming systems, as this isn’t a practice that is allowed in the standards.

 See www.soilassociation.org and www.ifoam.bio for details about organic farming.